VincyaneBadouard/LoggingLab/docs/README.md

-# Maria
+# LoggingLab

 An R package to host a logging simulator.

-"Maria" is a provisional, easily replaceable name.
+"LoggingLab" is a provisional, easily replaceable name.